den-materials/advanced-debugging/README.md

 * code in the app.js will only run at the very beginning when you launch node
 * use breakpoints to get a deeper understanding of the order in which your lines of code are executing

-### DIY
+### Let's Code Something

 The seed file put in a company name for our seed data.

+1. Set a breakpoint at the line that renders the layout view to see the data that being passed into the EJS template.
-Use the inspector tool to explore this functionality and add some code to the `layout.ejs` file that displays the candy's company.
+2. Add some code to the `layout.ejs` file that displays the candy's company.

 <!-- hand off to devs -->